jonbra/MBV-INFx410/2017-variant_calling_exercise.md

 #### Get the data

 Download the sequence for the human chromosome 5 in verion 37 of the human genome.
-Download also the paired-end Illumina sequence set in `fastq` format.
-We will look more into paired fastq sequences and their quality scores later in this course.
+Download also the paired-end Illumina sequence set in `fastq` format (we will look more into paired fastq sequences and their quality scores later in this course):

 ```
 wget http://folk.uio.no/jonbra/MBV-INF4410_2017/Variant_calling/human_g1k_v37_chr5.fasta.gz .